17 Publishing and Export

-There are two ways you can include Origin graphs in another application's files (e.g. Microsoft Word): as a
+There are two ways you can include Origin graphs in another application's files (e.g. Microsoft Word .docx files):

 - Click on your Origin graph to activate it, then ...

-- In your target application choose Paste or press CTRL+V.
+- In your host application choose Paste or press CTRL+V.

 Organizing Your Graphs for Presentation or Export